 In contrast to their cousins in Norway and Sweden, the Danes consistently appear to have been a regional, cultural, and military power from the mid-8th century onward.
 Even the Franks admitted in the Annals of Fulda that the Danes were the most powerful among the Northmen.
 As a political power, the Danes also had the closest thing to a monarchy of any of the three regions.
 Although they experienced political turmoil at the beginning of the 9th century, their rulers reigned consistently throughout the Viking Age, giving the Danes a political and societal strength the others did not have.

 The Danes were also heavily involved in regional politics.
-The Royal Frankish Annals recorded that the Danes sent an emissary in 782 to Charlemagne’s court, along with other Saxon leaders, to hold formal political discussions in response to the massacre of Verden, in which the Franks captured, forcibly baptized, and murdered three thousand Saxon warriors just miles from the Danish border.
-Although there is no mention of what came of that meeting, it demonstrates that the Danes were heavily involved in the events of the time and did not just appear from nowhere.
+The Royal Frankish Annals recorded that the Danes sent an emissary in 782 to Charlemagne’s court, along with other Saxon leaders, to hold formal political discussions in response to the massacre of Verden, in which the Franks captured, forcibly baptized, and murdered three thousand Saxon warriors mere miles from the Danish border.
+Although there is no mention of what came of that meeting, it demonstrates that the Danes were interwoven in the events of the time and did not appear from nowhere.

 We are lucky insofar as we know the Swedes were likely the most different among the three groups.
 The account of Ibn Fadlan during his embassy to the land of the Khazars demonstrates a few stark differences between the Rus and the Danes.
-For one, the Rus were allegedly covered in blue tattoos, which is not something that was commonly reported by Frankish scholars.
-The method of burial for their king, their grooming habits, among other things stand in contrast to their western cousins.
+For one, the Rus were allegedly covered in blue tattoos, which is not something that was commonly reported by Western chroniclers.
+The method of burial for their king, their grooming habits, among other details, stand in contrast to the Danes.
 Likewise, the Frankish chronicler Rimbert recounts the mission of Anskar to Sweden to convert them to Christianity where he describes the unusual and shocking religious rituals of the Swedes at Upsalla.
-This is evidence that from a cultural and spiritual standpoint, the Swedes were, for a time, somewhat different from their Danish and Norwegian cousins.
+This is evidence that from a cultural and spiritual standpoint, the Swedes may have been, for a time, somewhat different from their Danish and Norwegian cousins.
+Again, it is hard to say anything for certain as we do not have comparable testimonies about the others.

 Due to our general ignorance of the political and cultural structure of early Swedish and Norwegian society, it may be said that the real difference between the three groups is how much we know about them, especially early on.
-Archeologically speaking the three groups were very similar if not the same, and there existed a distinct shared culture, as evidenced by ship burials and colonies in all three regions, which stood apart from their neighbors (i.e. Saxons, Slavs, etc.).
+Archeologically speaking the three groups were very similar if not the same, and there existed a distinct shared culture, as evidenced by ship burials and colonies in all three regions, which stood apart from their neighbors (i.e., Saxons, Slavs, etc.).
 By that account, the Danes, as evidenced by the texts we have about them, are far and above the most familiar to us, and tend to drive our conception of what it was to be a Viking.
+The sagas are more equal: The Danes and Norwegians share a comparable number of heroes and semi-legendary figures.
 From there, we can say that the Norwegians participated in Ireland and France, and made the great leap across the pond to Iceland, Greenland, and the Americas, but culturally and politically much of what we think we know about them is derived from our familiarity with the Danes.
 Likewise, much of what we think we know about the Swedes is a derivation of what we know about the Danes.
-Further reinforcing this notion is the idea that a more substantial number of the most exceptional Vikings of the day were Danish (there were, of course, great Vikings from Norway and Sweden as well).
-Therefore, dare I say, the Danes were the actual embodiment of what we refer to today as “Vikings”.
+Further reinforcing this notion is the idea that a more substantial number of historically verified Vikings of the day were Danish (there were, of course, great Vikings from Norway and Sweden as well).
+Simply put, the greatest difference between Viking Age Danes, Norwegians, and Swedes is what we know about them.